-The Group's own securities portfolios totalled NOK 38.5 billion at 31.12.2018.
-Financial income from investments in these portfolios totalled NOK 1.8 billion in 2018 compared to NOK 1.5 billion in 2017.
-The costs of managing the portfolios were NOK 14 million in 2018.
+The Group's other assets, which are primarily investments in the corporate portfolio, totalled NOK 41.7 billion as of 31.12.2019.
+Financial income from investments in these portfolios totalled NOK 2.1 billion in 2019 compared to NOK 1.8 billion in 2018.
+The costs of managing the corporate portfolio were NOK 15 million in 2019.
 Returns on the portfolios and costs of managing them are included in total comprehensive income for the Group.

-Further details are given in the SFCR reports for KLP, KLP Bedriftspensjon AS and KLP Skadeforsikring AS
+Further details are given in the SFCR reports for KLP, KLP Bedriftspensjon AS and KLP Skadeforsikring AS.